 Next steps on the part of the University of Washington team will include continued contact with the agencies described above in order to receive and parse available data.
 As is often the case when multiple data streams are involved in some analysis, careful integration will be necessary in order to develop an accurate and useful dataset.
 From that point analysis of the data available will proceed.

-Looking further, there is the potential to develop (in cooperation with Sitka National Historcial Park) a fine-grained data set of salmon abundance and otolith marks over the entirety of the Indian River spawning run in 2024.
+Looking further, there is the potential to develop (in cooperation with Sitka National Historical Park) a fine-grained data set of salmon abundance and otolith marks over the entirety of the Indian River spawning run in 2024.
 Such a project would ideally serve to reinforce results derived from analysis of the integrated dataset described in the above paragraph, as well as provide the park with highly detailed information on this keystone species.